 Erected 1987 by Texas Historical Commission.
 (Marker Number 2400.)

 Location.
+35° 40.909′ N, 102° 19.964′ W. Marker is in Channing, Texas, in Hartley County.
+Marker is on South Main Street south of West 9th Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 900 South Main Street, Channing TX 79018, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
 Matador Cowboys Reunion Association (within shouting distance of this marker); Channing United Methodist Church (about 700 feet away, measured in a direct line); XIT General Office (approx. 0.3 miles away); Cal Farley's Boys Ranch (approx. 10.9 miles away); The Historic LS (approx. 10.9 miles away); Old Tascosa (approx. 10.9 miles away); Oldham County (approx. 10.9 miles away); Boot Hill Cemetery (approx. 11.2 miles away).
 Touch for a list and map of all markers in Channing.

 More.
 Search the internet for Hartley County Courthouse.